kerneljay/CMG-FiveM-Research/README.md

 - All configuration files have been successfully decrypted.
 - All configuration data has been de-scrambled and restored to a readable format.

-### 🚧 Client Files
+### ✅ Client Files

 - All client files have been decrypted.
-- Most files remain scrambled and require further analysis before they are human-readable.
-- `cl_anticheat.lua` has been fully de-scrambled and restored as a proof of concept.
+- Client source has been cleaned up and restored into a readable format.
-  - Clean, readable source code.
-  - Original comments and code structure recovered where possible.
+- Code structure, naming, and comments have been normalized where possible.

 ## Repository Goals

 - Document CMG's custom encryption and obfuscation techniques.
 - Develop tooling for decrypting and de-scrambling framework files.
 - Publish research findings and technical documentation.
-- Continue restoring client resources into readable source code.
+- Keep restored client resources organized and readable as analysis continues.

+## Todo

+- Finish documenting the cleaned client code and notable implementation details.
+- Capture any remaining encryption, obfuscation, or anti-cheat findings in dedicated research notes.
+- Keep exploit and tooling notes current as new behavior is confirmed.

 ## Project Status